CardoTisler/Behemoth/README.md

     - [x] Add and store Categories in db
     - [x] category-transactions relations configuration
 - [ ] Transactions
-    - [x] ITransaction categorizing functionality
+    - [x] Transaction categorizing functionality
     - [x] Multi-add transactions via .csv
     - [x] Export categorized transactions to new .csv file
     - [ ] Functional filtering system in Transactions view
+    - [ ] Transaction individual categorizing functionality
 - [ ] Reports
     - [ ] Currently no idea what to do here, but some more thorough statistics would be fun.
+- [ ] General
+    - [ ] Light mode / Dark mode toggle